What is an EHCP?

 Judicial Review

 Judicial review is a procedure by which the High Court reviews the lawfulness of decisions made by public bodies.
-There is a 3 month time limit to bring a judicial review and you may be eligible to receive funding from the Legal Aid Authority to pursue a judicial review.
+There is a 3-month time limit to bring a judicial review, and you may be eligible to receive funding from the Legal Aid Authority to pursue a judicial review.
 For most judicial reviews it is the child’s means that would be assessed (as opposed to the means of their parents) The types of decisions that can be challenged in this way include:

 From 1 May 2020 to 25 September 2020 there were special arrangements in place that meant that local authorities didn’t need to meet the requirements in Section F of EHC Plans as usual.
 CCGs also didn’t need to provide healthcare listed in Section G as usual during this time.
 This was because the government amended their duties so that they only needed to use “reasonable endeavours” to provide the support set out in EHCPs during this time.

 However, the ordinary statutory duties were reintroduced on 25 September 2020.
 That means from this date, local authorities and CCGs must once again abide by their full statutory duties, and must deliver all provision set out in an EHCP.
-In practice, due to the pandemic, both local authorities sand CCGs may be securing some provision virtually e.g. through online tutoring or video sessions with a therapist; placing the child or young person in a temporary placement in another school or loaning school equipment to be used at home.
+In practice, due to the pandemic, both local authorities sand CCGs may secure some provision virtually e.g. through online tutoring or video sessions with a therapist; placing the child or young person in a temporary placement in another school or loaning school equipment to be used at home.
 The key is that all provision set out in the child’s EHCP must be provided, and it is not appropriate for the Local Authority or CCG to blame delays or failure to put provision in place on the Coronavirus pandemic.
 They can be subject to legal challenge if they don’t.

-© 2024.
+© 2026.
 All Rights Reserved.
 The Eden Dora Trust for children with Encephalitis.
 Registered Charity Number: 1152507

 Privacy Policy